What is Triangulum?

-> By now, the majority of the implementation projects in the three Lighthouse Cities have been completed during the past three years and the monitoring and impact assessment has started with data being stored at the central Cloud Data Hub.
+By now, the majority of the implementation projects in the three Lighthouse Cities have been completed and the monitoring and impact assessment has started with data being stored at the central Cloud Data Hub.
 To this point, Triangulum exhibits 29 solution modules and 69 use cases addressing the individual challenges and requirements of its Lighthouse Cities and involved stakeholders.

-> Eindhoven is the centre of the “Brainport Region”, one of the three top economic engines of The Netherlands.
+Eindhoven is the centre of the “Brainport Region”, one of the three top economic engines of The Netherlands.
 The Dutch consortium consists of five partners: VolkerWessels, Woonbedrijf, Technische Universiteit Eindhoven, KPN and the Municipality of Eindhoven.

 Industry sectors such as business services, ICT, digital and biomedical sciences are key to economic growth in Greater Manchester in terms of new investment, job and GVA creation.
 Manchester is the economic powerhouse of the North West region of England.